Retirement Planning Advice Disclosure

 Introduction

-Betterment provides financial advice in our Digital service and through our advisors who clients can contact over the phone or via email (using the Betterment Premium plan or advice packages).
+Betterment provides financial advice through our Digital service and our advisors who clients contact over the phone or via email (using the Betterment Premium plan or one-time support).
 In both cases, we have a standard methodology that incorporates research and economic circumstances.

 Betterment permits clients to provide additional information relating to their retirement goals in order to set up a personalized retirement plan (“PRP” or “retirement plan goal”) and provide more complete retirement planning advice.
-Here, we provide an overview of our financial planning methodology for PRP goals.
+This disclosure provides an overview of our financial planning methodology for PRP goals.
 Please note, retirement goals that are not part of a personalized retirement plan are not subject to these assumptions, and instead are treated the same as other Betterment advice goals, as described in Betterment’s Goal Projections and Advice Disclosure.
-For example, if a client has a Betterment IRA retirement goal that is not part of a PRP, the IRA retirement goal advice is consistent with Betterment’s projections and advice for other investing goals, such as General Investing.
+For example, if a client has a Betterment IRA retirement goal that is not part of a PRP, the IRA retirement goal advice is consistent with Betterment’s projections and advice for other investing accounts, such as General Investing.

-PRP goals have more complex advice and assumptions.
-Betterment’s retirement planning advice factors in other variables, such as the impact of Social Security, other potential income streams like rental real estate, as well as future spending, tax rates, and inflation, as described below.
+PRP goals have complex advice and assumptions.
+Betterment’s retirement planning advice factors in other variables, such as the impact of Social Security and other potential income streams such as rental real estate, as well as future spending, tax rates, and inflation, as described below.

 Retirement Planning Considerations

-There are several considerations clients should be aware of when making retirement planning decisions.
-These include various federal tax benefits, account types, portfolio construction decisions, asset management strategies, economic forecasting, and insights from behavioral economics.
+There are several considerations clients should know when making retirement planning decisions.
+These include current and future federal tax benefits, account types, portfolio construction decisions, asset management strategies, economic forecasting, and insights from behavioral economics.
 Based on these considerations, Betterment’s PRP goals consider the following inputs in projecting your estimated retirement needs:

-- Projecting an estimate of your desired spending in retirement
+1. Projecting an estimate of your desired spending in retirement (“estimated retirement spending”)

-- Determining the total pre-tax savings amount you’ll likely need to achieve that spending level with high confidence
+2. Determining the total pre-tax savings amount you’ll likely need to achieve that spending level with confidence

-- Calculating how much you should save during each period prior to retirement
+3. Calculating how much you should save prior to retirement

-Betterment may update its retirement planning methodology for PRP goals, as regulations change or as retirement planning methods improve.
+Betterment updates its retirement planning methodology for PRP goals as regulations change or as Betterment’s retirement planning methods improve.

 2. Estimating Retirement Spending

 How much you would like to spend during your retirement is one of the most important drivers of your retirement plan, but it is often the hardest part to predict.
-Betterment’s retirement planning methodology focuses on how much you’ll need to spend or consume ("consumption"), rather than your pre-tax income, because pre-tax income that is subsequently taxed does not help you maintain your lifestyle.
+Betterment’s retirement planning methodology focuses on your expected spending in retirement (your "consumption"). rather than your pre-tax income, which can overstate the money actually available to maintain your lifestyle.

 A. Growth of Real Earned Income

-How much you spend is strongly related to how much you earn, but your income could change during your life for multiple reasons, including job promotions, inflation, or other macro events or unforseen changes.
-Betterment models real growth of your annual pre-tax income as the first step to estimating consumption at retirement.
-A young worker with 40 years ahead of them should plan on earning more just before they retire.
+How much you spend is strongly related to how much you earn, but your income could change during your life for multiple reasons, including job promotions, inflation, or other macro events or unforeseen changes.
+Betterment models growth of your entered “annual pre-tax income” as the first step to estimating consumption at retirement.
+A young worker with 40 years ahead of them will generally earn more just before they retire.

-Betterment uses the current pre-tax income provided by you, and then, by default, estimates that the growth of your annual income will outpace inflation by 1% per year.
-You can modify this assumption if you’d like under "Edit Assumptions > About your income" .
+Betterment uses your current pre-tax income based on the information you provide, and then, by default, estimates that the growth of your annual income will outpace inflation by 1% per year.
+You can modify this assumption if you’d like under "Edit additional assumptions > About your income".

 B. Cost of Living for Where You Retire

 While it’s common to retire where you lived during your working years, some people plan to retire somewhere else.
-By default, we assume you’ll continue to live where you do now (using the ZIP code you specify in your user profile), but if you’re expecting to move somewhere less or more expensive, you can specify a ZIP code to help you estimate that new cost of living.
-It can be enlightening to learn how much less you need to save if you move somewhere less expensive in retirement.
-We assume that the cost of living in that ZIP code will be the same at the time you retire as it is now, adjusted for inflation.
+By default, we assume you’ll continue to live where you do now (using the ZIP code you specify in your user profile), but if you’re expecting to move somewhere different, you can specify a ZIP code to help you estimate the cost of living in other areas.
+This can help you learn how much less you need to save if you move somewhere less expensive in retirement, or vice versa.
+We assume that the cost of living in that ZIP code (“value of money”) will be the same at the time you retire as it is now, adjusted for inflation.

 C. Spending Prior to Retirement

-It can be difficult to predict exact expenses in retirement.
-We assume that, during retirement, you’ll want to maintain the standard of living you had just before you retired, which means consuming the same amount (adjusted for your new zip code, if different from your current).
-Although you may no longer have a mortgage or be supporting children, those expenses are typically replaced by new activities or hobbies, as well as travel and medical expenses.
+It is not possible to predict exact expenses in retirement.
+We assume that, during retirement, you’ll want to maintain a similar standard of living as you had before you retired, which means consuming the same amount (adjusted for your new zip code, if different from your current one, and for inflation).
+Although you may no longer have a mortgage or be supporting children, we assume those expenses are typically replaced by new activities or hobbies, as well as travel and medical expenses.
 While you are saving, your finances can be described simplistically as:

 Net Income = (Gross Income - Pre-tax savings) * (1 - Average Tax Rate)